Translation teams use various approaches when preparing new versions of the Bible.

 However, this phrase does not appear in the oldest and most reliable manuscripts.

-Unfortunately, the NKJV relies upon these less reliable documents as well.
+Unfortunately, the NKJV relies upon the less reliable documents as well.
 As a result, I do not recommend those two translations.

 Image via Wikimedia Commons